-In my early days of living in Chiang Mai, Thailand I lucked out and all my neighbours at Baan Thai were travel bloggers.
+In my early days of living in Chiang Mai, Thailand I lucked out and all my neighbors at Baan Thai were travel bloggers.
 Really successful ones at that.

-Nomad is Beautiful, Camille in Wonderlands, Just One Way Ticket, Breathing Travel, Getting Stamped, Travel Dave, Wagoners Abroad, Keep Calm and Travel, and others, all at the same time.
+Nomad is Beautiful, Camille in Wonderlands, Just One Way Ticket, Breathing Travel, Getting Stamped, Blonde Abroad, Travel Dave, Wagoners Abroad, Keep Calm and Travel, and others, all at the same time.

-It was pretty nutty –that was 2015, and it was because of these influences that we rebooted Hobo in 2017.
+It was pretty nutty –that was 2015, and it was because of these influences that I rebooted this blog in 2017.
 Why let them have all the fun?
 But, back to this couchsurfing alternative.

 And it didn’t cost her a penny beyond her flight.
 I can’t imagine what a condo with a view like the one in the video above costs.

-TH is a reliable source of getting entire appartments, condos, you name it –for simple pet-sitting gigs, no charge after the signup fee, forever.
+TH is a reliable source of getting entire apartments, condos, you name it –for simple pet-sitting gigs, no charge after the signup fee, forever.